UBC-MDS/safe_vancity/README.md

 - Arlin Cherian @arlincherian
 - Victor Francis @Vikiano
 - Wanying Ye @GloriaWYY

 ## License

 `safe_vancity` was created by Arlin Cherian, Victor Francis and Wanying Ye.
 It is licensed under the terms of the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## References
+Anderson, M., and T. Hodgkinson.
+2022.
+“Andresen MA, Hodgkinson t.
+In a World Called Catastrophe: The Impact of COVID-19 on Neighbourhood Level Crime in Vancouver, Canada [Published Online Ahead of Print, 2022 Jan 9].
+J Exp Criminol.
+2022;1-25.
+Doi:10.1007/S11292-021-09495-6.”
+Journal of Experimental Criminology, 1–25.